wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

 - OpenSCAP Wodle: This module previously sent the entire set of scan results as soon as a scan would complete.
 It now sends the scan information to the manager at a regulated speed so as to reduce the likelihood of maxing out the buffer.

-- cis-cat Wodle: This module previously sent the entire set of scan results as soon as a scan would complete.
+- CIS-CAT Wodle: This module previously sent the entire set of scan results as soon as a scan would complete.
 It now sends the scan information to the manager at a regulated speed so as to reduce the likelihood of maxing out the buffer.

 - Syscollector Wodle: This module previously sent the entire set of scan results as soon as a scan would complete.
 It now sends the scan information to the manager at a regulated speed so as to reduce the likelihood of maxing out the buffer.